rauchg/slackin/readme.md

 Check out the [Demo](https://slackin.now.sh/) or read more about the [motivations and history](http://rauchg.com/slackin) behind Slackin.

+If you don't want to deal with installation or just need a landing page, you can use [Community Inviter](https://communityinviter.com/) for free.

 ## Usage

 Set up [Now](https://zeit.co/now) on your device and run this command.
 [Now](https://zeit.co/now) will automatically ask you for the required information and then spin up a deployment instantly.
 That easy!